Mrunal-G/LSTM_Lyrics_sentiment_analysis/README.md

 Tracks with high valence arouses positive feelings such as happiness, cheerfulness, etc, while tracks with low valence arouses negative feelings such as sadness, depression, etc.

-For the extreme cases, that is the cases where the song demonstrates a high measure of negative or positive feelings, the labels have been converted into 0’s and 1’s and used to perform supervised NLP sentiment analysis.
+For the extreme cases, that is the cases where the song demonstrates a high measure of negative (<= 0.33) or a high measure of positive feelings (>= 0.67), the labels have been converted into 0’s and 1’s and used to perform supervised NLP sentiment analysis.